entria/react-app-loader/README.md

 ## TODO
 - [ ] Add a working example with [React Router](https://github.com/ReactTraining/react-router)
+- [ ] Add an example with Loading Component
 - [ ] Add an example with shared authentication layer
 - [ ] Add an example with shared style
 - [ ] Add an example with more complex `props` and `state`